MATH 101. Math Discovery Lab. 3 Units.

 Same as: PHIL 391

 MATH 51.
-Linear Algebra and Differential Calculus of Several Variables.
+Linear Algebra, Multivariable Calculus, and Modern Applications.
 5 Units.

 MATH 51A.
-Linear Algebra and Differential Calculus of Several Variables, ACE.
+Linear Algebra, Multivariable Calculus, and Modern Applications, ACE.
 6 Units.

 Students attend MATH 51 lectures with different recitation sessions: three hours per week instead of two, emphasizing engineering applications.
 Prerequisite: application; see https://web.stanford.edu/dept/soe/osa/ace.fb.